 Promotional drips entice customers with limited-run promotions and special pricing offers.

-Training / on-boarding drips can be used internally or for new clients to move readers through a training program.
-Training drips can also be used to increase adoption of new features or services.
+Training/onboarding drips can be used internally or for new clients to move readers through a training program.
+Training drips can also be used to increase the adoption of new features or services.

 Drip Marketing Campaign Best Practices

 More form fields can decrease lead conversions.
 Therefore, you shouldn’t ask a new lead for too much information on the first visit.
-Progressive profiling allows you to gain intelligence about the lead without impacting engagement gradually.
+Progressive profiling lets you gain intelligence about the lead without gradually impacting engagement.

 Using progressive profiling, you gradually learn more about a lead without them leaving your website sooner than expected.
-When the visitor visits your landing page for the first time, they are only required to answer few fields with progressive profiling.
-The next time that same visitor fills out a form you replace the form fields with new form fields to gain additional lead intelligence.
-Progressive profiling is effective in account-based marketing when it comes to building your lead data without being intrusive or annoying.
+When visitors visit your landing page for the first time, they are only required to answer a few fields with progressive profiling.
+The next time the same visitor fills out a form, you replace the form fields with new form fields to gain additional lead intelligence.
+Progressive profiling is effective in account-based marketing when building your lead data without being intrusive or annoying.

 To Gate or Not Gate

 Gated content can’t be accessed until the user provides some information in return.
 Non-gated content is freely available for access.
-So how do decide whether you need to gate the asset or not?
+So how do you decide whether you need to gate the asset?

 Don’t gate any asset that belongs to the top of the funnel or is part of the education process.
-For assets which are time intensive or authoritative consider using a form to capture leads.
+For time-intensive or authoritative assets, consider using a form to capture leads.